ipfs/go-graphsync/docs/DESIGNDOC.md

 8. The responder completes receiving data, and notifies any listeners

-The push flow is ideal for storage deals, where the client initiates the push once it verifies the the deal is signed and on chain
+The push flow is ideal for storage deals, where the client initiates the push once it verifies the the deal is signed and on chain.

 ### Pull Flow